GeoffreyChen777/TorchRecord/README.md

 - transform

-    This is the transform function for decode the tensor_protos.
-You can also do the torchvision.transform here.
+    This is the transform function for decode the byte string to the tensor_protos.
+It is not the torchvision transforms.

     The default transform is like this: